Our most valuable resource on this planet.

 The one way this system far outweighs others is its lack of complexity.

-If you must, deal with them and then get back to your list, and over all get more done every day.
+Or, If you must, deal with them and then get back to your list.

-And for some, I think that presents the biggest difficulty.
+And for some, I think that presents the most significant difficulty.

 It helps you get started.

 You remove the morning’s indecision and forgetfulness by planning the day before when things are still fresh in your mind.